 After many years in France, Place looked west to the United States and from 1997 to 2001, he served as the food and beverage director at Wheatleigh Hotel, a small palace nestled atop the highlands of Massachusetts in the Berkshires.
 During this time, Place met and married his wife.

 In 2001, Place and his wife decided to head south and settle in San Antonio, Texas.
 Here, Place devoted seven years of outstanding service as the director of restaurant at La Mansion Del Rio on the River Walk.
 After all of these prosperities, Place decided to open his own restaurant, COCO Chocolate Lounge and Bistro, which received numerous accolades including “Pick of the Month” from Texas Monthly in 2008.
 He also assisted in the grand opening of Sustenio with star chef Stephen Pyles at the Hotel Eilan Resort and Spa.
 Place is excited to now be the general manager at Southerleigh.
 The restaurant, which is renowned San Antonio Chef Jeff Balfour’s modern take on Texas’ cross-cultural cuisine.

-Born and raised in San Antonio, he found home- brewing in the Marines while stationed in Hawaii at the age of 19.
-After coming back to San Antonio to start college I found that San Antonio lacked a brewing culture and scene, so I moved to Eugene Oregon where I went to school for an undergraduate and Masters in economics.
-It was here where I found myself starting my professional brewing career in a small brew pub.
-After moving back home to San Antonio and completing an MPA and giving up being a full time economist, I built and started Branchline Brewing as the head brewer where I spent a couple of years before I was recruited to come work with Chef Jeff Balfour here at Southerleigh as the head brewer.
+Born and raised in San Antonio, Les discovered home brewing in the Marines while stationed in Hawaii at the age of 19.
+After returning to San Antonio to attend college, Les discovered that San Antonio lacked a brewing culture and scene so he moved to Eugene, Oregon where he earned a Masters degree in economics and began his professional brewing career in a small brewpub.
+After moving back home to San Antonio and completing an MPA degree, he ended his career as an economist and opened Branchline Brewing as the head brewer.
+In 2014, he was hired as part of the opening team at Southerleigh as their head brewer.